 News Video for the International Herald Tribune and New York Times: Protesting the Torch in Hong Kong

-While a Web producer with the International Herald Tribune in Hong Kong, I reported, shot and edited this piece about protests planned around the Olympic torch’s journey through the city-state.
+While a staff editor with the International Herald Tribune in Hong Kong, I reported, shot and edited this piece about protests planned around the Olympic torch’s journey through the city-state.
 It accompanied an article, but the video there ceased functioning, so I uploaded the piece to YouTube.
-Later, I discovered the video on The Times’s website.
+Later, I discovered the video on The Times’s website:

 News Video for the International Herald Tribune and New York Times: Virtual Golf in South Korea